reichlab/docs.zoltardata/docs/Validation.md

  - if `range` is specified, any values in Point or Sample Prediction Elements should be contained within `range`
  - if `range` is specified, any Named Prediction Element should have negligible probability density outside of the range (< specified tolerance)
- - for BinLwr Prediction Elements, the submitted set of `lwrs` must be a subset of the `lwrs` defined by the target
+ - for BinLwr Prediction Elements, the submitted set of `lwr` values must be a subset of the `lwr` defined by the target
  - for Named Prediction Elements, the distribution must be one of `norm`, `lnorm`, `gamma`, `beta`

 ### "discrete"